Skip to main content

 Anisakis Simplex

-This is a nematode (worm) that is a fish parasite.
-It is found in most parts of the world and also in Australia [see reference below].
-Cooking at temperatures above 60oC or storage in industrial freezers for 2 days is required to kill the parasite.
-Fish that has been left for 48 hours or longer since being frozen should be discarded.
-Anasakis can cause two major problems in humans:
+This is a nematode (worm) that is a fish parasite found in most parts of the world, including Australia.
+The parasite is killed when cooked at temperatures above 60oC or if stored in industrial freezers for two days.
+Anisakis can cause two major problems in people:

 • Anisakis allergy resembles other allergic reactions to food.
 In this case, the allergy is to the fish parasite, not to the fish itself.
-Reactions thus occur sometimes after eating seafood, rather than on every occasion.
-The allergens of Anisakis simplex appear to be not destroyed by heat or cooking and so allergic reactions may be triggered by dead parasites in fish that have been well cooked.
+Reactions occur sometimes after eating seafood, rather than on every occasion.
+The allergens of Anisakis simplex are not destroyed by heat or cooking and so allergic reactions may be triggered by dead parasites in fish that have been well cooked.
 Blood allergy testing is available to confirm suspected sensitivity to this parasite.

 Ciguatera Poisoning, Paralytic Shellfish Poisoning and Diarrhoetic Shellfish Poisoning